 Principle 3: Avoid auto-convert cards if you hold appreciated crypto

-Some cards (like certain exchange cards) automatically sell your BTC at the moment of purchase.
+Some exchange cards automatically sell your BTC at the moment of purchase.
 If you are sitting on significant unrealized gains, each auto-conversion triggers capital gains tax.
-Coinbase Card lets you choose which asset to spend - always select USDC, never BTC or ETH.
+Coinbase Card lets you choose which asset to spend.
+Always set it to USDC explicitly.
+Never let the card choose which crypto to sell.

 Stablecoin Tax Treatment by Jurisdiction